Dysphagia: What Happens During a Bedside Swallow Exam

 A bedside swallow exam, also known as a bedside swallow screen, is a test to see if

-to serious problems.
+condition can sometimes lead to serious problems.

 When you swallow, food passes through your mouth and into a part of your throat called